Lilium48/Sheet2Bitwarden/README.md

 ```
 So, the other issue is how we communciate with this api.
 Since we are not using the public api endpoint of https://api.bitwarden.com/, we must use Bitwarden's built in serve command as an alternative.

-The Serve commmand spins up a local binding web server to a port and hostname of your choice.
+The Serve command spins up a local binding web server to a port and hostname of your choice.
 Once this is deployed, we can communciate with the API using RESTful requests.
 To spin this up, type in the following:
 ``` bash
 bw serve --port 8088 --hostname localhost
 ```